vivekprvr/Snippets/webyana/README.md

 	It doesn't include any class or ID selectors.
 It is defining the default styling for how that element should look in all occurrences on the page.

+	* css rest
+	* There should be no need to use !important in a Base style.

 	- body, form {
 				margin: 0;
 				padding: 0;